The Clock Towers: Construction fires

 The Clock Towers complex had two fire incidents during construction.
 The first fire accident was at Hajar Tower on 28 October 2008.
 It took 400 firefighters to put out the fire, which burned for 10 hours, consuming nine floors of the tower.
 According to eyewitness reports, the blaze erupted shortly after midnight, and spread rapidly because of wood used for construction stored in the premises.
 Soon, the entire building was engulfed in smoke.
 Hospitals were put on high alert, but no injuries were reported.
-A civil defence spokesman said the fire started on the 32nd floor of the Hajar Tower.
+A civil defence spokesman claimed the fire started on the 32nd floor of the Hajar Tower.

 The second fire struck the Safa Tower on 1 May 2009.
 No deaths or injuries were reported in the blaze which was quickly contained by Civil Defence.
 Eyewitnesses said the fire broke out soon after Asr prayer while some workers in the building were welding iron rods on wooden scaffoldings.
 The fire damaged a large part of the under-construction tower.
 According to Major General Adel Zamzami, director general of Civil Defence in the Mecca province, the fire broke out at the 14th floor and reached up to the 20th floor.

 Controversy

-The construction engendered some controversy as the location chosen for the towers was the historic 18th-century Ottoman Ajyad Fortress, which many locals consider to be a symbol of Ottoman oppression.
+The location chosen for the towers was the historic 18th-century Ottoman Ajyad Fortress, which many locals consider to be a symbol of Ottoman oppression.
 The fortress was demolished to make way for the complex.
-The development has been criticised by The Guardian for having "transformed a type of architecture that evolved from a dense urban grain of low-rise courtyards and narrow streets into ... an endlessly repeatable pattern for the decoration of standardised [concrete] slab(s)".
+The development has been criticized by The Guardian for having "transformed a type of architecture that evolved from a dense urban grain of low-rise courtyards and narrow streets into ... an endlessly repeatable pattern for the decoration of standardized [concrete] slab(s)".